 Pantsuit Politics Podcast co-hosts and lawyers Sarah Stewart Holland and Beth Silvers have over 525 episodes and five years of experience talking about controversial issues.
 In I Think You’re Wrong (But I’m Listening) the duo distills the lessons they’ve learned from the podcast into ten rules for Christians to guide them as they discuss politics.
 From advocating for talking about politics, to getting curious about other people’s views, to being comfortable with nuance and paradox, Holland and Silvers provide practical ways to breakout of political divisiveness and engage in conversations with grace and nuance.

-As an American the right to vote is seemingly implicit, but the reality is that there has been, and continues to be, a focused effort to suppress voting.
+For many white Americans the right to vote is seemingly implicit, but the reality is that there has been, and continues to be, a focused effort to suppress voting – especially in communities of color.
 In fact, America was founded on voter suppression as only property owning white men could vote when the Constitution was penned.

 A Tuesday, Thursday and Sunday column penned by lawyer and columnist David French.
 The Sunday column is free while the others require a subscription.
 French deep dives into gun rights, abortion and much more with an accessible, easy to understand writing style.